Company News for May 20, 2025

+- The Home Depot Inc.’s (HD) shares fell 0.6% after the company reported first-quarter fiscal 2025 adjusted earnings per share of $3.56, missing the Zacks Consensus Estimate of $3.59.

-- Shares of ZIM Integrated Shipping Services Ltd. (ZIM) surged 5.7% after reporting first-quarter 2025 adjusted earnings per share of $2.45, surpassing the Zacks Consensus Estimate of $1.49.
+- Shares of Vipshop Holdings Ltd. (VIPS) tumbled 7.2% after the company posted first-quarter 2025 adjusted earnings per share of $0.61, lagging the Zacks Consensus Estimate of $0.66.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report